On the Two Paths Theorem and the Two Disjoint Paths Problem: Two disjoint paths problem

 Whereas a usual search algorithm allows one to compute the connected components of a graph, $X$-searches allow for the computation of components of $G-X$ as well as the subsets of $X$ these components are incident to.

-\begin{proposition} There is an implementation of Algorithm~\ref{algo:general_method} that runs in $O(nm)$ time on connected graphs. \end{proposition} \begin{proof} Let $(G,C)$ be an instance of $\mathbf{2DP}$ such that $G$ is connected.
+Let $n=|V(G)|$ and $m=|E(G)|$. \begin{proposition} There exists an implementation of Algorithm~\ref{algo:general_method} that runs in $O(nm)$ time on connected graphs. \end{proposition} \begin{proof} Let $(G,C)$ be an instance of $\mathbf{2DP}$ such that $G$ is connected.
 An $X$-search can be done in $O(m)$ assuming that the relation $-\in X$ is an attribute of vertices of $G$ accessible in constant time.
 Indeed, this is a simple variation of usual search algorithms.

 Beside the call to $\mathbf{P\_completion}(G,C,P)$ the complexity of one recursive call to Algorithm~\ref{algo:general_method} lies in four lines: the two $\mathbf{if}$ statements, the first computation of $P$, and the computation of the two subinstances.
 Each can be done in $O(m)$ time by using either a $C$-search or a $P$-search.